EamonnHegarty/ai-journal/README.md

 - **Cloud Database**: Stores user entries securely in PostgreSQL (Neon DB).
 - **Seamless Deployment**: Hosted on Vercel for fast and reliable performance.

+## Upcoming Features
+- I'm pivoting to a new project but I will come back and add pagination as it is required here.

 ## Setup Instructions

 ### Prerequisites